TapanKumar07/Raftlabs_Assign_1/README.md

 /findbookByAuthor -> Finds a book based upon Author's Email \
 /findmagByAuthor -> Finds a magzine based upon Author's Email \
 /booksMagSorted -> Redirects to page having details of books and magzine together sorted by their titles \
+/getcsvbookdata -> Exports current data in books collection to CSV File \
+/getcsvmagdata -> Exports current data in magzines collection to CSV File \

 I Used EJS templating engine in this.